Homemade Butterhorns with Nuts Pastry

 1/2 cup butter

 1/2 cup warm water

 4 cups flour

 This old fashioned butterhorn recipe uses yeast, which is made into a type of bread dough, the old fashioned flavour comes from the yeast dough, but you can mix the dough the night so it can be served fresh baked and warm in the morning.

 Start by soaking the yeast to soften.
 In a large bowl mix together 1 package yeast, 1 tsp sugar and 1/2 cup warm water.
 Let stand until yeast becomes frothy.

-While the yeast is softening, mix the wet ingredients.
+While the yeast is softening, mix the flour, salt and sugar together in a large bowl.
 Set out the egg to warm to room temp.

 Mix the 4 c flour, 1/2 tsp salt and 1/2 c sugar together in a large bowl.

 Make a well in the center of the dry ingredients, add in the wet ingredients and mix.